Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 ## Institutional Review Board

 The IRB is a formal organization designated to review and monitor human participant research and ensure that the welfare, rights, and privacy of research participants are maintained throughout the project [@oregon_state_university_what_2012].
 If you are conducting education research with human participants you will most likely have some interaction with and oversight from the IRB.
-Before reviewing potential requirements, lets review the history of this administrative body.
+Before reviewing potential requirements, let's review the history of this administrative body.

 ### Background